centreon/centreon-documentation/cloud/alerts-notifications/dashboards.md

 ### Edit/Delete a playlist

-The three dots menu in the line of the playlist allows you to edit properties or delete the playlist.
+The three dots action menu at the end of a playlist row allows you to edit properties or delete the playlist.

 ## List of widgets